cloudius-systems/osv/README.md

  the kernel ELF.
 You can specify which filesystem to build image disk as by setting parameter `fs` of `./scripts/build` to one of the three values -`zfs`, `rofs` or `ramfs`.

-In addition, one can mount NFS filesystem, which had been recently transformed to be a shared library pluggable as a [module](https://github.com/cloudius-systems/osv/tree/master/modules/nfs), and newly implemented [Virtio-FS filesystem](https://stefanha.github.io/virtio/virtio-fs.html#x1-41500011).
-The NFS and Virtio-FS mounts can be setup by adding proper entry `/etc/fstab` or by passing a boot parameter as explained in this [commit comments](https://github.com/cloudius-systems/osv/commit/47c7e9268ff96f67f4649bb6c63685a5c2d74f00).
-In addition, very recently OSv has been enhanced to be able to boot from Virtio-FS filesystem.
+In addition, one can mount NFS filesystem, which had been recently transformed to be a shared library pluggable as a [module](https://github.com/cloudius-systems/osv/tree/master/modules/nfs), and newly implemented and improved [Virtio-FS filesystem](https://stefanha.github.io/virtio/virtio-fs.html#x1-41500011).
+The Virtio-FS mounts can be setup by adding proper entry `/etc/fstab` or by passing a boot parameter as explained in this [Wiki](https://github.com/cloudius-systems/osv/wiki/virtio-fs).
+In addition, very recently OSv has been enhanced to be able to boot from Virtio-FS filesystem directly.

 ## Running OSv